Svaz protifašistických bojovníků - ústřední výbor, Praha (1945) 1951–1969

-- The Union of Antifascist Fighters - Central Committee, Prague
+- Union of Anti-Fascist Fighters - Central Committee, Prague / NAD 1063

 27 linear meters

 After the Second World War, several resistance organizations emerged in the Czech lands.
 The Czechoslovak Legionary Union, an organization of participants in World War I, founded in 1921, was the first to be restored.
 Resistance fighters returning from concentration camps, prisons and penitentiaries, from the Eastern and Western fronts or from emigration, were organized in the Union of Liberated Political Prisoners and the Association of Czechoslovak Foreign Soldiers of the Second Resistance.
 Those involved in the domestic resistance against the Nazis were organized in the Union of the National Revolution.
 In 1948, individual resistance organizations in the Czech lands merged into the Union of Freedom Fighters and in 1951 a national organization of resistance fighters was established - the Union of Anti-Fascist Fighters.
 The mission of the organization was, among other things, to develop the traditions of the struggle against fascism, to spread the historical truth about this struggle, to expose contemporary forms of fascism, to care for memorial sites, to publish and distribute anti-fascist press and literature, etc.

 The documents were transferred to the State Central Archives in Prague (now the National Archives) in 1969 from the Border Guard Museum, where they were temporarily stored by the Central Committee of the Union of Anti-Fascist Fighters (ÚV SPB).
 These were mostly documents of the predecessors of the SPB and documents arising from the activities of the SPB between 1954 and 1958, namely questionnaires on resistance activities of the members, files on their screening, membership files, minutes of meetings of the internal bodies of the Union, and files on individual resistance groups.
 This material was organized in 1971, and then reorganized in 2008.